To use Markdown with Stata we need a couple of commands and some external tools.

 All three commands come with help files.

-markstat command has been submitted to the Stata Journal
+markstat command is forthcoming in the Stata Journal

 so installation details are subject to change.